Midge 1a - Antique and Vintage Cameras

 Attributes:

 Two brilliant view-finders.
 Exposure counter.
-The door at the front of the camera opens to change the shutter speed, set the aperture.
+The door at the front of the camera opens to change the shutter speed and set the aperture.
 A door in the base opens to remove the plates.

 Serial Number: